What is peripheral neuropathy?

 How does red light therapy help peripheral neuropathy?

 Light therapy is a natural, painless therapy that’s shown to be effective in treating peripheral neuropathy [3-5].
 Red and infrared laser light used at very specific doses and wavelengths has been shown to modulate pain signals from injured nerves, as well as promote healing and repair by improving blood flow and circulation through nitric oxide release.
 It also triggers a whole cascade of reactive oxygen species (ROS), and regulates the influx of intra-cellular calcium, both which are fundamental for nerve growth and repair.
 In this way, light therapy has been shown to stimulate neurogenesis, which is the growth of new healthy nerve cells, as well as be neuroprotective against future nerve damage.

-Check out this systematic review, for instance, which summarises some of the research for low-level laser light therapy for diabetic peripheral neuropathy (link: https://pubmed.ncbi.nlm.nih.gov/31405692/).
+This systematic review summarises some of the best research for peripheral neuropathy: Low level laser therapy for the patients with painful diabetic peripheral neuropathy - A systematic review

 - .
 Wang J, Huang Z, Deng H, et al. Low level light therapy/photobiomodulation for diabetic peripheral neuropathy: protocol of a systematic review and meta-analysis .BMJ Open 2022;12:e059476. doi: 10.1136/bmjopen-2021-059476

 - Joy, L., Jolien, R., Marithé, C., Stijn, E., Laura, S., Hilde, L., … Jeroen, M. (2022).
 The use of photobiomodulation therapy for the prevention of chemotherapy-induced peripheral neuropathy: a randomized, placebo-controlled pilot trial (NEUROLASER trial).
 Supportive Care in Cancer, 30(6), 5509–5517.